Round | ||||

 "Do you want to eat?
 Yes, I want a green salad and bread with butter"

-Maria Weidner Vincensiu Denis I helped you out! :D We have a winner, but as it is Vicensiu's round he has to announce him!
+Maria Weidner Vincensiu Denis I helped you out!
+We have a winner, but as it is Vicensiu's round he has to announce him!

 Marius Vincenzii Dennischter Yes Dago is the winner!!